 Context matters.
 Don’t be so obsessed with a cliche-free piece that you lose the flow and pacing of your writing.
 Even professional emails should have a natural rhythm and be easy to read.
 You decide.
 If it’s between unique language and the clarity of a cliche, there are times when a common, though over-used, phrase will be the way to go.

 Choose your battles, too.
 For example, I have banned the phrase, “I know, right?”, in my classes.
 It makes my skin crawl (<—not literally, so this is a cliche!
 See?).
 Why?
 Let’s focus on “I know, right?”, shall we?
 What.
 Does.
 It.
 Mean.
 I’m not kidding.
 Does anyone know?
 The words, “I know” seem to indicate certainty; the, “right?”, usually added in up-talk, lends uncertainty.
 Does the speaker know, or not?
 Maybe?
-We’re still in the process of finding a suitable substitute.
+My students and I are still in the process of finding a suitable substitute.
 Some candidates are: “Typical!”, “No surprises!”, and “I acknowledge and agree!”
 So far, not as contagious as, “I know, right?”

-Another one is, “To be honest…”.
-I ask the students if they are usually dishonest, and whether that’s why they’re warning me now.
+Another one is, “To be honest…” I ask the students if they are usually dishonest, and whether that’s why they’re warning me now.
 They roll their eyes.
 I’m such a fuddy-duddy 🙂 But it’s all to create a pause — to think about words and their effect.

 Just like there’s a lot to love about September besides pumpkin spice, look for the fresh, unexpected details to include in your writing.
 Your readers, coworkers, and friends will be captivated.